sarayyitzhak/TechnionAIProject/README.txt

 # .\DataFiles\RestFiles\chromedriver.exe - driver that we use for selenium module
 download chrome driver from: "https://chromedriver.chromium.org/downloads" to .\DataFiles\RestFiles folder, according to your chrome version.

+More explanations about files in this project in: Documents\Software Guide.pdf